Sebazzz/financial-app/docs/Installation.md

 ## Installation

 You can configure the application via environment variables or configuration files.
 Environment variables are more update-friendly.
+The configurations shown below are environment variables (you can set them in bash by `export NAME=VALUE` and in Powershell via `$ENV:NAME = "VALUE"`).

 ### General configuration